-The road as a boundary made sense to Barnaby.
-Why else would a ghost linger in one place unless they were bound to it?
-Why or how Barnaby could not determine though he would make a sensible guess for his story’s sake.
-What would make a ghost go away he wondered?
-What would free them from such a task as forever searching for a ship or in the case of the West Point ghost, their head along the train track?
+The road as a boundary made sense to Levi.
+Why else would a ghost linger in one place unless bound to it?
+Why or how Levi could not determine but he would make a sensible guess for his story’s sake.
+What would make a ghost go away?
+What freed them from such a task as forever searching for a ship or, in the case of the West Point ghost, their head along the train track?
 If even possible, would returning the head or providing a ship to these ghosts set them free?

 “Have you seen anything else?”

 “Lights, lots of lights in the woods on certain nights, and the sounds of breaking branches like people walking through.
 Occasionally you will hear people running and the noise rattles you because it sounds like they are chased or chasing someone.
-What a ghost would run from or what motivation it would have to chase something worries me.”
+What a ghost runs from or chases, worries me.”

-Barnaby didn’t respond.
+Levi didn’t respond.
 The thought of spirits fleeing in those woods left him uneasy.
-“Probably just scared teenagers,” Barnaby suggested.
+“Probably just scared teenagers,” Levi suggested.

 “Yes.
-It comes up Whites creek, hovers above the trees, and they say you could hear men disembarking from the ship and begin digging in the woods.
-Of course the speculation is they are digging for their treasure but I’ve read pirates didn’t bury their treasure.
-That’s a wives tale.
+It floats up Whites creek, hovers above the trees, and they say you hear men disembarking from the ship and digging in the woods.
+Of course, the speculation is they are digging for their treasure but I’ve read pirates didn’t bury their treasure.
+That’s a wives’ tale.
 Did you know that?”

 “Well Aries used to bury bones in the yard all the time but for what reason I didn’t know.
 I’m not a dog so I figured he had motives.
-Why a pirate would bother burying treasure and come back for it later never made sense to me.
+Why a pirate bothered burying treasure to return for it later never made sense to me.
 Why loot and plunder, only to bury your treasure in a place you might not likely find again?”

 She shook her head, “I’m on the wrong side of the woods.
-Whites creek is down the road towards the beach though with erosion I can’t imagine it’s much of a creek anymore.
+Whites creek is down the road towards the beach but with erosion I can’t imagine it’s much of a creek anymore.
 I haven’t walked to the beach in years you see.
 Twice I have seen a faint glow in the woods at night and heard the clank of their chain when they drop anchor.
 It is louder than it should be.
 The chilling sound echoes throughout the whole woods.
-When you hear that sound I reckon if there was ever a time to steer clear, that would be the time to do it.
+When you hear that sound I reckon one had better steer clear.
 I’m sure pirates are right possessive of their gold.”

 She leaned towards him and spoke like his grandmother.
 “Don’t go into the woods looking for treasure or even a story!
 Ghosts from every era wander through those trees and I’m fearful for why that might be.”

-She looked at the woods and began to rock.
-The handles on her chair popped out of the spokes each time she leaned back then fell right into place when she came forward again.
-He was surprised her legs had even the strength to push her.
-She was so old he could see her speckled scalp through her snowy hair.
+As she rocked, the handles on her chair popped out of the spokes each time she leaned back then fell right into place when she came forward again.
+How did her old legs have the strength to push her?
+Her snowy hair could not conceal the freckles and moles that speckled her scalp.
 She did not smell nor could he detect a foul odor coming from her home which he expected due to her and its unkempt appearance.
 She looked ninety years old and her house appeared as though it had cancer, but her insightful conversation indicated her mind still fired.

 “Have you heard of Tom Pipken?”
-Barnaby asked recalling the name of a treasure hunter mentioned in one of his articles.
+Levi asked recalling the name of a treasure hunter mentioned in one of his articles.

 “Before my time, but yes.
-No one has seen him since he went in looking for treasure.
-His boat and a couple of gold coins were all they found.
-Why anyone would bother going in after he vanished is beyond me.”
+No one has seen him since he wandered in looking for treasure.
+They found only his boat and a couple of gold coins.
+Why anyone bothered going in after he vanished is beyond me.”

 “Boulderdash!” she snorted.
-“Drunks who used to wander along the beach hoping to see ghosts make up those stories.
+“Drunks who used to wander along the beach hoping to see ghosts fabricate those stories.
 Hell, people around here have called me a witch once or twice in my time!”

-“Even scared a couple of kids one night when they saw me standing near the edge of the road.
+“Even scared a few kids one night when they saw me standing near the edge of the road.
 Aries had run in after something and I went calling after him.
-A car came around the bend and when their lights hit me they took off as fast as they could go.”
+A car came around the bend and when their lights hit me they sped off!”

-Barnaby considered this.
-He too probably would be scared if he rounded the corner at night and saw her spindly body staring at him from the road’s edge.
+Levi considered this.
+He too might be scared if he rounded the corner at night and saw her spindly body staring at him from the road’s edge.

-A minivan passed on its way to the public beach kicking up dust as it went.
-In the back children leaned forward in their seats with towels in hand, anxious to get in the water.
+A minivan passed on its way to the public beach and kicked up dust.
+Children leaned forward in their seats with towels in hand, anxious to get in the water.

 “I couldn’t tell you.
 Spanish, English, pirates, and even cattle from what I understand.
 Dead, all of them!
 Why can’t they leave and what brought them all to this place?
 I know men who have gone in during the day and even for a brief period at night, but none have made it all the way through.
 Too scared I suppose.”